bobbrez/wedding-vows/README.md

 ## IV.
 MARRIAGE ADDRESS

-(-- GP: Do you want me to read this or should it be read by one of the wedding party?? --) (-- BB: I think that having someone read it would be nice.
-We can determine that @ the rehersal. --)

 ### Union by Robert Fulghum
 You have known each other from the first glance of acquaintance to this point of commitment.
 At some point, you decided to marry.
 From that moment of yes, to this moment of yes, indeed, you have been making commitments in an informal way.
 All of those conversations that were held in a car, or over a meal, or during long walks – all those conversations that began with, “When we’re married”, and continued with “I will” and “you will” and “we will” – all those late night talks that included “someday” and “somehow” and “maybe” – and all those promises that are unspoken matters of the heart.
 All these common things, and more, are the real process of a wedding.